microsoft/bedrock-cli/src/commands/deployment/validate.md

 ## Note

-The purpose of `--self-test` option is to make sure that `spk` is able to write data to the provided storage account.
+The purpose of `--self-test` option is to make sure that `bedrock` is able to write data to the provided storage account.
 Once the test ends, it will remove the test data that was added.